 Other institutions need a bit more time.
 The Guggenheim will reopen on Oct.
 3, while the

 “There are a lot of unknowns out there.
 We don’t know whether people will feel comfortable coming back.
 We don’t know whether they’ll feel comfortable being with several hundred people indoors, even if we’re a very large space," said Glenn Lowry, MoMA's director.

 “We ardently believe that people will want to come back to museums and to see the things that are both familiar and unfamiliar — see the things that animate their mind, that make them feel alive.”

 Welcoming back visitors is also a chance to end months of lost ticket sales.
 Each facility has different financial models but for those that rely heavily on attendance, the pandemic has been crippling.
 The Natural History Museum alone has lost as much as $120 million.

-To add to the financial burden, most museums have been forced to pay for safety upgrades, like more staff, touchless bathrooms and costly air filtration systems.
+To add to the financial burden, most museums have been forced to pay for safety upgrades, like more staff, creating touchless bathrooms and costly air filtration systems.

 “Every institution is having to look long and hard at their financial model and scale back, postponing and

-The Metropolitan Museum of Art was one of the first in the city to close and, with no federal guidance, stepped up to help lead a working group of about 25 museums in the city sharing information and creating protocols.
+The Metropolitan Museum of Art was one of the first in the city to close and, with no federal guidance, stepped up to help lead a working group of about 25 museums in the city sharing info and creating protocols.

-“The question we all face is, ‘How long will we have to limit the numbers of visitors?’
+“The question we all face is ‘How long will we have to limit the numbers of visitors?’
 If the answer is ‘Five years,’ it would be devastating,” said Met President and CEO Daniel Weiss.